 On the side of the dimly lighted, cavernous room opposite the door, one of the first tables was staffed by several generations of women ladling soto babat, a yellow tripe soup with glass noodles, into quart-size plastic containers. (more…)

 As I’ve written before Northern Boulevard is New York City’s real Koreatown, vast and overwhelming with tons of restaurants.
 I can barely keep track of them, which is why I’m glad my pal Peter Cucè hipped me to Geo Si Gi, and agreed to do this guest post.
 I’ve been meaning to try it for years.
 Until I dined there with him and some friends I never realized the image on the sign was a caveman; I always thought it was a fish.
-Peter Cucè is a food-obsessed coffee lover who intermittently chronicles New York City cafe culture via a variety of internet outlets.
-He has eaten his way through nearly every cuisine available locally and beyond and is now systematically working his way through regional Chinese and Korean food in Flushing and Sunset Park and cataloging his efforts via Instagram.
-You can also catch Peter on Twitter @petekachu.
+Peter Cucè is a food-obsessed coffee lover who chronicles New York City cafe culture via a variety of internet outlets.
+He is an OG Chowhound who truly lives (and travels) to eat.
+Peter has eaten his way through nearly every cuisine available locally and beyond and is now systematically working his way through regional Chinese and Korean food in Flushing and Sunset Park and cataloging his efforts via Instagram.
 Take it away Peter . . .

 Geo Si Gi’s sign features a cartoon caveman chasing a wild boar.